Finger snapping: In pop culture

 In the Marvel Cinematic Universe live-action film Avengers: Infinity War (2018), Thanos snaps his fingers causing the Blip.
 In the live-action film Avengers: Endgame (2019), Bruce Banner and Tony Stark snap their fingers, reversing the Blip and defeating an alternate Thanos, who also snapped his fingers to no effect.

 In the manga and anime Fullmetal Alchemist, Colonel Roy Mustang activates his Alchemy by snapping his fingers.

 In music

 In many cultures, finger snapping is a form of body percussion.

 Sounds of a fingersnap also are sampled and used in many disparate genres of music, used mostly as percussion.
-The works of Angelo Badalamenti exhibit this in the soundtracks to works such as Twin Peaks and Lost Highway, as does the theme song from the television series The Addams Family and 77 Sunset Strip.
+The works of Angelo Badalamenti exhibit this in the soundtracks to works such as Twin Peaks and Lost Highway, as do the theme song from the television series The Addams Family and that of 77 Sunset Strip.

 A subgenre of hip hop known as snap music formed in the early 2000s in the southern United States.